 Step 9: This will successfully import all the selected objects.

 You may check the Save import steps box (optional).
 And finally, click Close.

 Note: The Import Objects feature will help you import all the file objects like Tables, Queries, Forms, Reports, Macros and Modules from a corrupt Access database to a new database file.

-You might also be interested in Repair SQL Database File via SQL Server Management Studio
+Users may find this helpful – Repair SQL Database File via SQL Server Management Studio

 Access Database Recovery Software

 In a case of severe corruption, the manual tricks may not fail or not work.
 In such a situation, you can try Access Database Recovery software to repair Access database file and to restore Access database objects from it.
 It can repair ACCDB and MDB files created by all popular versions of Microsoft Access program.
 It’s highly proficient to fix any level of Access database corruption.
 It can easily fix the issues of header corruption or misaligned header situation.
 It recovers each and every file objects including BLOB, OLE and MEMO data from corrupt Access database files and restores them into a new database file.